dotnet/arcade/Documentation/Darc.md

 By default on each operation (e.g. subscription updates or `darc update-dependencies`), darc and Maestro will update all applicable dependencies in eng/Version.Details.xml and associated files.
-For instance, if a subscription from core-setup's '.NET Core 5 Dev' channel to core-sdk's master branch produces 3 outputs, Maestro will attempt to update any matching inputs in core-sdk's eng/Version.Details.xml file.
+For instance, if a subscription from core-setup's '.NET 5 Dev' channel to core-sdk's master branch produces 3 outputs, Maestro will attempt to update any matching inputs in core-sdk's eng/Version.Details.xml file.
 In some cases, it may be necessary to pin dependencies so they do not move (e.g. if a breaking change requires